tikhoplav/ethgen/README.md

 ## Why not just use **ethers-rs** or **anvil**?

-The idea behind this project is to pack the minimum set of things required for an application to interact with ethereum compatible network in a full `no_std` library.
+The idea behind this project is to pack the minimum set of things required for an app to interact with ethereum compatible network with a completelly `no_std` library.

-Imagine all the cryptoghraphy happening in a wallet in a isolated wasm module.
-Could you imagine running a chain event listener on a smart watch.
-This is the capabilities this create is designed to open for the blockchain dev community.
+Imagine all the cryptoghraphy happening in a wallet in a isolated wasm module, or a chain event listener running on a smart watch.
+This and many more are the opportunities this create is designed to open for the blockchain dev community.

 <br>
 <br>